-- bell wire
+- wire snips

-- a small Phillips head screw driver
+- small flat head screw driver

 The secret is in the bell wire tool.
 It needs to be thin enough to fit through the last stage but thick enough to last through the process.
-Almost any hardware store will sell this is small spools.
+Almost any hardware store will sell this in small spools.
 All the other tools you can find around the house.
 The photos below show how to make your tool which can be used a number of times.

 Next is the stringing of the nunchaku.
 It is important to have a flat table that you can lay the nunchaku out on.
 This will help keep things organized as you go through the process.